3 Best Cheap VPNs for Safe Torrenting in 2021 (+ Fast Speeds!)Last Updated by Mackenzie Pringle on April 05, 2021

 CyberGhost works on: Windows, Mac, iOS, Android, Linux, Android TV, Amazon Fire TV, and Amazon Fire Stick.

-Holiday Sale!
-CyberGhost has dropped prices for a limited time to a crazy $2.25 per month + get an extra 3 months free with the 3-year plan (you can save up to 83%)!
-This is a limited offer so be sure to grab it now before it’s gone.
+April 2021 Update: CyberGhost has dropped prices for a limited time to a crazy $2.25 per month for the 3-year plan (you can save up to 83%)!
+This is a limited offer so be sure to grab it now before it's gone.
 See more information on this offer here.

 - 2,600+ servers in 47+ countries that all support P2P file sharing